Esri/esri-loader/README.md

 ### Isomorphic/universal applications

 This library also allows you to use the ArcGIS API in [isomorphic or universal](https://medium.com/airbnb-engineering/isomorphic-javascript-the-future-of-web-apps-10882b7a2ebc#.4nyzv6jea) applications that are rendered on the server.
 There's really no difference in how you invoke the functions exposed by this libary, however you should avoid trying to call them from any code that runs on the server.
-The easiest way to do this is to use them in component lifecyle hooks that are only invoked in a browser, for example, React's [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount).
+The easiest way to do this is to use them in component lifecyle hooks that are only invoked in a browser, for example, React's [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount) or Vue's [mounted](https://vuejs.org/v2/api/#mounted).
 See [tomwayson/esri-loader-react-starter-kit](https://github.com/tomwayson/esri-loader-react-starter-kit/) for [an example of a component that lazy loads the ArcGIS API and renders a map only once a specific route is loaded in a browser](https://github.com/tomwayson/esri-loader-react-starter-kit/commit/a513b7fe207a809105fcb621a26a687cc47918b4).

 Alternatively, you could use checks like the following to ensure these functions aren't invoked on the server: